 Our daily programs are designed to give visitors to the park the basic story of the American Revolution, the Constitutional Convention and Benjamin Franklin's life, but there's a lot more to the story of the founding of the United States that cannot be covered in one tour.

-If you feel inspired to learn more than the basic history, we regularly hold in-depth special programs on a variety of subjects that may include 18th Century life, the creation of the constitution, African American history, Native American History and Women's history just to name a few.
+If you feel inspired to learn more than the basic history, we regularly hold in-depth special programs on a variety of subjects that may include 18th century life, the creation of the U.S. Constitution, African American history, Native American history and Women's history just to name a few.